-A major barrier to achieving up-front systematic security engineering in CPS is incompatibility between traditional CPS engineering analyses and sensor security [53] [40].
-One example of such analyses in reliability engineering is Failure Modes and Effects Analysis (FMEA) [58], which determines probable failure configurations ("modes") that can arise from component malfunction.
-For sensors, FMEA makes an implicit assumption that data received from a non-failed sensor is trustworthy, but does not model or verify this assumption [41].
-Conversely, control safety analysis [20] typically considers data trustworthiness in the normal operation mode, but often ignores trustworthiness in the failure modes that are provided by FMEA.
-Thus, both of these forms of analysis make assumptions that may be inconsistent with, or ignore modes determined by, the other.
-Incompatibilities such as these invalidate the preconditions, and hence conclusions, of the logic behind analyses, resulting in a system design that is not secure across all modes.
+A major barrier to achieving up-front systematic security engineering in CPS is incompatibility between traditional CPS engineering analyses and sensor security [49] [37].
+For example, analyses for reliability engineering, such as Failure Modes and Effects Analysis (FMEA) [54], which determines probable failure configurations ("modes") that can arise from sensor malfunction, make an implicit assumption that sensor data received from a non-failed sensor is trustworthy, but do not model or verify this assumption [38].
+Conversely, control safety analysis [18] typically considers data trustworthiness in the normal operation mode, but often ignores trustworthiness in the failure modes that are provided by FMEA.
+Thus, both of these forms of analysis make assumptions may be inconsistent with, or ignore modes determined by, the other.
+Incompatibilities such as these may result in a system design that is not secure in all of its likely modes.